 If the snow load assessment finds the roof structure inadequate to handle predicted snow drift amounts, the most common solution is to reinforce the roof structure to increase its capacity.
 However, facilities can also develop a safety plan where an approved system monitors snow drift amounts.
-One such system uses lasers that, through deflection, will send a signal when snow loads get above a certain level.
-At that point, an approved snow removal plan can be put into effect to manually remove the drift from the roof.
+An approved snow removal plan can be put into effect to manually remove the drift from the roof.

 Benefits of Doing a Snow Load Assessment

 - Safer facility, for the product and employees – A roof collapse can be very costly to any facility.
-Having an assessment done will give you the peace of mind that you’ve done your due diligence, and if any changes are necessary that you’ve taken the steps to address them.
+Completing an assessment will give you the peace of mind that you’ve done your due diligence, and if any changes are necessary that you’ve taken the steps to address them.

 - Lower insurance premiums – Insurers look at everything that can affect the building and products inside when deciding a facility’s status, and therefore the amount of its premiums.
 Even if the assessment is not asked for by your insurer, you can be proactive and ask your insurance provider how a snow drift analysis could help your premiums.
 For example, a Highly Protected Risk status will offer lower premiums to those facilities that address problems found in their yearly inspections.
 With lower premiums, conducting an assessment may ultimately pay for itself.